Neoplecostomus sapucai: Habitat

 Neoplecostomus sapucai live in stony, shallow streams that have crystal clear water and rapid flow.
-The species was found living near manmade things like highways or pastures, showing that humans don't pose that much of a threat on the species.
+The species was found living near manmade things like highways or pastures, showing that humans do not pose that much of a threat to the species.
 The species is found in 16 different sites within the Sapucaí River drainage.

 Etymology

 The researchers who found Neoplecostomus sapucai said they named it after the Sapucaí River, where the species was found.